awslabs/dgl-ke/docs/source/hyper_param.rst

 ``dglke_dist_train`` launches a set of processes in the cluster for distributed training.

 This page provides tutorial for using DGL-KE on different settings.
-Users can find the full comamnd line arguments in this `page`__.
+Users can find the full comamnd line arguments in this `page`__, or users can use ``--help`` option to check out all the arguments information of dglke command line.

 .. __: https://aws-dglke.readthedocs.io/en/latest/arguments.html